Tomlord88/School/README.md

-The is a profession school
+The is a professional school